octopus-db/documentation/docs/source/data_tables.rst

 ===========
 Data tables
 ===========
+OCTOPUS data tables, using a spatial allegory, can be grouped on a global, a regional, and a local level.
+While a global table can serve any database relation, a regional table should be seen as a thematic table that is, in turn, not matching certain sub-collections.
+Local tables, finally, are collection specific tables with a high degree of specialisation, compared to the two aforementioned higher-level table groups.

 Global tables
 -------------
-A global table can serve any database relation

 Global lookup tables
 ~~~~~~~~~~~~~~~~~~~~